Cadenze/Cadenze.github.io/_posts/2021-04-11-rubiks-cube-part-2.md

 ### Scrambles

 While there are existing official computer program scramblers, none of them spit the scrambles out nicely in a single text file.
-So, I wrote a small file that generates a random length, random (with some contraints) move sequence.
+So, I wrote a small file that generates a random length, random (with some constraints) move sequence.
 With that, the program can read the scrambles line by line and use the solvers that we spent so much time on.

 ## Putting It All Together